brianwang1217/SelfImprovementWebApp/README.md

 (venv)$ pip install -r requirements.txt
 ```

-Downlaod Sqlite from https://www.sqlite.org/ and DB Browser for Sqlite from http://sqlitebrowser.org/ (a GUI to look at schema and data in the database"
+Download Sqlite from https://www.sqlite.org/ and DB Browser for Sqlite from http://sqlitebrowser.org/ (a GUI to look at schema and data in the database"

 ## How to Run